mehulagg/gitlab/doc/development/documentation/styleguide/word_list.md

 ## etc.

 Try to avoid.
 Be as specific as you can.
-Do not use "and so on" as a replacement.
+Do not use **and so on** as a replacement.

 - Avoid: You can update objects, like merge requests, issues, etc.
 - Use instead: You can update objects, like merge requests and issues.